zencart/documentation/content/user/upgrading/detailed_upgrading.md

 - Set `DB_SERVER_USERNAME` and `DB_SERVER_PASSWORD` to the new database user and password you created in the first step

 ## Upload the files to a temporary directory on your server
-Upload the files from your modified `store_new` directory on your PC (created in step 2) into a temporary directory on your server, perhaps also called `store_new`.
+Upload the files from your modified `new_store` directory on your PC (created in step 2) into a temporary directory on your server, perhaps also called `new_store`.

 Note that if you are installing an upgraded version of your cart that uses a different version of PHP than your live site, see [Multiple PHP Versions](/user/upgrading/multiple_php_versions/) for instructions, since the procedure is a little different.